apache/nuttx-apps/nshlib/README.txt

      operations size may be larger.
   2. Special TFTP server start-up options will probably be required to permit creation of file for the correct operation of the put command.
-  3. CONFIG_FS_READABLE is not a user configuration but is set automatically if any readable file system is selected.
-  4. CONFIG_FS_WRITABLE is not a user configuration but is set automatically if any writable file system is selected.

 In addition, each NSH command can be individually disabled via one of the following settings.
 All of these settings make the configuration of NSH potentially complex but